tripplea-sg/mysqlsh/audit/Readme.md

 Install MySQL Enterprise Audit plugin on single database, AND All MySQL InnoDB Cluster / Group Replication databases Automatically USING SINGLE API COMMAND

-## Installation
+## Plugin Installation

 ## Tutorial

 To install MySQL Enterprise Audit on Single database, simply run

             mysqlsh > audit.installPlugin()

 To install MySQL Enterprise Audit on MySQL InnoDB Cluster / Group Replication, simply run on PRIMARY node.
 The Plugin will be installed on All Nodes automatically.

             mysqlsh > audit.installPlugin()

 To install MySQL Enterprise Audit on a multi-cluster environment (MySQL InnoDB Cluster replication to MySQL Group Replication), some steps are required to be executed in sequence

             1. On PRIMARY Node of MySQL Group Replication as Cluster REPLICA